Azure/Azure-Workload-Backup-Troubleshooting-Scripts/SnapshotPreReqCLIScripts/ReadMe.md

 # Azure Workoad Snapshot Pre-Req Scripts for CLI

-> Azure Backup requires permissions to perform snapshots on disks and place them in user specified resource groups.
+> Azure Backup is integrating database consistent snapshots to the stream based backup solutions for SQL and HANA.
+The Azure Backup service requires permissions to perform snapshots on disks and place them in user specified resource groups.
 These permissions are inherited via the MSI
 > associated with that virtual machine.
 The below scripts help the user set the required permissions to the MSI associated with that VM at relevant scopes.